 My hobbies include crochet and knitting, baking, and crafts.
 I love off-roading with my family and I have started to learn archery.
 Cody has been teaching us both.
 I’m not into video games much but I love Guitar Hero and I really enjoy playing board/card games with my family.

 Brad is outgoing and makes friends easily.
 He is working toward his high school diploma.
 He plans on going to college to be a lawyer.
 Reminds me of myself at his age.
 Brad is huge into gaming.
 He loves playing the latest games to the point that Xbox actually pays him in points each month for his gaming accomplishments.
 We lived in a couple major cities when he was younger so he has friends he plays with online from old schools and neighborhoods and it is a fun way to spend time with them.
 Brad likes driving the Jeep when we go off-roading.
 He is also learning archery with the rest of the family.

 These are some of our closest family on the Dean side.
 We took these pictures at Grandma Dean’s 90th birthday party.

-Thanksgiving last year was so much fun!
+Thanksgiving in 2015 was so much fun!
 We actually ran outside and made snowmen because it was snowing so hard we weren’t going anywhere anytime soon.
 Here’s a picture from my parent’s house that day.